 The Street Party (tickets, review, map) is perhaps the best-known event in the 3-day Edinburgh's Hogmanay Festival.
-The New Year street party is a ticketed event that in 2019-2020 runs for five and a half hours across the length of Princes Street, with live bands, a carnival atmosphere and dancing in the street.
+The New Year street party is a ticketed event that each New Year Eve runs for five and a half hours across the length of Princes Street, with live bands, a carnival atmosphere and dancing in the street.

 In 2019, Edinburgh's Hogmanay introduced a livestream of the street party, which was viewable around the world for the first time.
 The live cast was hosted by the Mac Twins and featured music acts and street theatre from around the Hogmanay arena and the fireworks at midnight.
 The 16-camera live stream cost a reported £200,000 and ran from 7.30pm on 31st December 2019 until 1am, 1st January 2020.
 The livecast was not archived for later viewing.